T3l3sc0p3/ctf-writeups/PicoCTF/General-Skills/Static-aint-always-noise.md

 ![Usage](https://i.imgur.com/y5EvsY7.png)

-This script will try to disassemble the file, making it easier to read the flag as you can see in the image below
+This script will try to disassemble the file, making it easier to read the flag as you can see in the image below (It will create 2 text files after running successfully)

 ![flag](https://i.imgur.com/O4ArG2L.png)